brillozon/explore-sitsformer/docs/tutorials/model_evaluation.rst

 1. Identify areas for improvement: :doc:`fine_tuning`
 2. Deploy your model: :doc:`deployment`
-3. Monitor production performance: :doc:`monitoring`
+3. Monitor production performance: See deployment guide for monitoring strategies

 Remember that evaluation is an iterative process - use insights from analysis to guide model improvements and retraining strategies.